SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/02_broadway_training_syllabus.md

 #### **DAY 1 – Afternoon**

-- How to Build a Simple Flow
+- Building a Simple flow
   - Creating a simple flow that selects data from a DB table and creates a JSON file based on the selected DB records:
-    - Adding Stages and Actores
+    - Adding Stages and Actors
-    - Linking between the Stages
+    - Linking between Stages
-    - Add a loop to the flow
+    - Adding a loop to the flow
-    - Run and Debug the flow
+    - Running and debugging the flow
-  - Broadway Loops and Stage Condition
+  - Broadway Loops and Stage condition
-- Exercise: enhance the simple flow- add a condition to the flow
+- Exercise: Enhancing a simple flow by adding a condition

 #### **DAY 2 – Morning**

-- Common use cases - DB, Files, Parsers
+- Common use cases: DB, Files, Parsers
-  - Use case 1: manipulate data and load it to a DB, parsing and manipulating files and tables
+  - Use case 1: manipulating data and loading it to a DB, parsing and manipulating files and tables
-  - Use case 2: subscribe Kafka topic and write it to a file
+  - Use case 2: subscribing to a Kafka topic and writing it to a file

 #### **DAY 2 – Afternoon**

 - Actors
-  - Edit Actor's input and output, edit schema, add remark
+  - Edit Actor's input and output, editing a schema, adding a remark
   - Actors input and output types
-  - Write JavaScript code in Actor
+  - Writing JavaScript code in Actor
   - Dynamic Actors
-- Edit Actors using Fabric Interfaces and functions
+- Editing Actors using Fabric interfaces and functions
 - Data inspection
 - Actor's data handling
-  - Data State
+  - Data state
   - Streaming data
-- Exercise: use Broadway for table population
+- Exercise: Using Broadway for table population

 #### **DAY 3 – Morning**

 - Error Handling
-- Flow Enhanement
+- Flow enhancement
   - Transaction
 - Edit Actors - special cases
-  - Edit DbCommand using DB interface, defined in Fabric Studio
+  - Editing a DbCommand using a DB interface defined in Fabric Studio
-  - Define Translation table and use it by Lookup table
+  - Defining a Translation table and using it with a Lookup table
-  - Parse input files
+  - Parsing input files
 - Actor inheritance mechanism and Export Actor
-- Inner Flows
+- Inner flows
-- Reset parameters schemas
+- Resetting parameter schemas
-- Run batch commands to execute Broadway flow
+- Running batch commands to execute a Broadway flow

 **DAY 3 – Afternoon**